KhiopsML/khiops-doc/docs/tutorials/introduction.md

 - Rich data description: The dictionary formalism provides a structured, detailed way to describe the data and especially the multi-table data relationships, enabling efficient data processing on the fly;
 - Advanced data management: Automates business-level transformations, such as aggregate creation, variable selection, and example filtering, all within the API.
 It can also act as a highly efficient ETL tool;
 - Facilitated Versioning: Dictionaries serve as centralized, versionable configurations for data transformations and model definitions, ensuring traceability;
-- Seamless Production Deployment: Models trained with the core API are ready for deployment (through the output dictionnary file), ensuring robust integration into production workflows;
+- Seamless Production Deployment: Models trained with the core API are ready for deployment (through the output dictionary file), ensuring robust integration into production workflows;
 - Out-of-Core Processing: Optimized for hardware resource usage, handling datasets that exceed memory limits efficiently.

 **Limitations**: